MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Value proposition

 :::image type="icon" source="../../../../assets/icons/certificate-icon-16.png"::: This section is in line with [Microsoft commercial certification policy number 1140.1](/legal/marketplace/certification-policies#11401-value-proposition-and-offer-requirements) and provides additional guidance to developers of Microsoft Teams apps on their offer’s value proposition.

-### Duplicate App

-* Apps from the same developer offering the same functionality must share an app listing unless privacy compliance requirements mandate separate app listings or separate app listing are required to support government cloud.
-You must build into your business logic and publish only one listing. [*Mandatory Fix*]

-  * To fulfill multiple regions support requirement, you must build into your business logic and publish only one listing.

-  *To fulfill multiple end-point requirements for on-premises and on-cloud deployment, you must build into your business logic and publish only one listing.

 ### App Name